isabella232/Specs-18/EnvironmentTemplates/index.md

 If a subsequent Release triggers provisioning and matches the name of an existing Environment, the Template can be configured to re-provision (de-provision the existing, and provision the new).
 Alternatively, the existing Environment will remain and provisioning will be skipped.

+De-provisioning can also be automatically triggered.
+Triggering events for de-provisioning are:

+- A Release progresses to the next phase of a Lifecycle.

+- Days since last deployed

 ## Lifecycles

 Environment Templates can appear in Lifecycles Phases.